karamarnell/developers/app/docs/0.2.x/Okta-sso-setup.md

 ---
-title: Health Checks and Circuit Breakers Reference
+title: Okta
 ---

-# Health Checks and Circuit Breakers Reference
+# Setup Okta with Qordoba SAML SSO

 You can make an API proxied by Qordoba use a [ring-balancer][ringbalancer], configured by adding an [upstream][upstream] entity that contains one or more [target][ringtarget]